-Diwali - A Hindu festival of lights that symbolizes the spiritual victory of light over darkness, good over evil and knowledge over ignorance.
+Diwali - A Hindu festival of lights that marks the beginning of the fiscal year in India.

-Dowry - Money and/or property that, in some societies, a person or their family must pay to their spouse when they get married.
+Dowry - money and/or property that, in some societies, a person or their family must pay to their spouse when they get married.

-Kali - A goddess in Hinduism whose name translates to "She Who Is Death."
+Kail - a goddess in Hinduism whose name translates to "She Who Is Death."
 Though often associated with sexuality and violence, she is also strongly linked to maternity.

-Kashmir - A region on the northern border of India and northeastern Pakistan.
-Formerly a princely state of India, it has been disputed between India and Pakistan since partition in 1947.
+Kashmir - a region on the northern border of India and northeastern Pakistan.
+Formerly a state of India, it has been disputed between India and Pakistan since partition in 1947.